 We would welcome any comments from you to improve this guide.
 We want to know what helps and what doesn't.
 In this way we can build a body of wisdom which can be passed from survivor to survivor.
 Please write to us or email us.
 Thank you.

-The Survivor is the expert and she knows her needs better than anyone.
+The survivor is the expert and they knows their needs better than anyone.

-Published by: The Sue Lambert Trust Norwich Community Workshop St Julians Hall 6 Music House Lane Norwich NR1 1QL
+Published by: Sue Lambert Trust St Julians Hall 6 Music House Lane Norwich NR1 1QL

 Supporting survivors of sexual abuse